KAJI - User Guide

 -

-refers to the index number shown in the current flashcard list. - Index provided must be a positive integer 1, 2, 3, …
+FLASHCARD_INDEXrefers to the index number shown in the current flashcard list.

 Example: